librenms/librenms/doc/Installation/Install-LibreNMS.md

 # Prepare Linux Server

 You should have an installed Linux server running one of the supported OS.
-Make sure you select the correct OS in the tabbed options below each time.
+Make sure you select your server's OS in the tabbed options below.
 Choice of web server is your preference, NGINX is recommended.

 Connect to the server command line and follow the instructions below.